 Take a photographic tour throughout Nova Scotia by Adam Cornick, who moved from the U.K. to the province with his wife in 2008.
 Cornick captures beautiful images from around this province and lists them by regions – Halifax, the South Shore, Northumberland Shore (a place I want to go now!) and others.
 Each chapter leads with an introduction to the area and includes establishments not to be missed.

-Outdoor enthusiast Kevin Callan, an author of many books about embracing the outdoors, successfully turns his attention to camp outside in winter.
+Outdoor enthusiast Kevin Callan, an author of many books about embracing the outdoors, successfully turns his attention to camping outside in winter.
 In this full-colour book, Callan talks about cold camping shelters, including snow structures, hot tenting (tent with woodstove.
 This is the first I have heard of it, and it may be a game-changer) as well as baking in the bush, tools of the trade and winter travel.
 I have winter camped before, and I will note it wasn’t the most enjoyable thing I have ever done.
 It likely didn’t help we went on the coldest day of the year and brought a too-big summer tent.
 This book by Callan makes winter camping sound – dare I say it – fun.
-I love that the author eats well on his trips and suggests you can, too, by offering recipes such as Sweet Potato & Black Bean Quinoa Chili and No-Knead Garlic Rosemary Bread.
-There is lots of information on these pages and quick tips, checklists, and lots of pictures.
+I love that the author eats well on his trips and suggests you can also offer recipes such as Sweet Potato & Black Bean Quinoa Chili and No-Knead Garlic Rosemary Bread.
+There is lots of information on these pages, including quick tips, checklists, and pictures.

 Other books for travellers by Callan: Paddler’s Guide to Algonquin Park

-It sounds fantastic to pack up your computer and move from place to place while working and making money.
+Packing up your computer and moving from place to place while working and making money sounds fantastic.